paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

 - Install [Docker](https://www.docker.com/) on your computer.
 - Build Docker image in the project folder containing the Dockerfile `docker image build --tag=epml .`.
 - To run container with predefined code in `main.py`, type `docker run epml:latest`.
-- Alternatively, run the container iteratively (with the ability to modify files and run make commands described in the workflow above) `docker container run -it epml:latest bash`
+- Alternatively, run the container iteratively (with the ability to modify files and run make commands described in the workflow above) `docker container run -v Absolute/Path/At/Localhost/out:/code/out/ -it epml:latest bash`. `-v Absolute/Path/On/Localhost/out:/code/out/` ensures that output produced in the Docker container is saved in the `/out/` folder of the project at localhost.
 --------
 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>